 Delivered to different ages and targeting different developmental levels, the content areas are:

-- Science, Technology, Engineering, and Mathematics (STEM) (may include topics such as Maker Space and Robotics and Young Scientists Club)
+- Science, Technology, Engineering, and Mathematics (STEM) (initial offerings will include Maker Space and Robotics and Young Scientists Club)

-Please visit our Studios’ career page in February 2019, when we will launch our recruitment process for Studios’ Instructors/Educators and Assistant Instructors/Educators for our Washington, D.C. and Shenzhen, China campus locations.
+Please visit our Studios’ career page after March 15, 2019, when we will launch our recruitment process for Studios’ Instructors and Assistant Instructors for our Washington, D.C. and Shenzhen, China campus locations.

 We review candidates based on four program areas: